belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ####2.
 Calculate the Pearson correlations for:####
-> Health expenditures per capita and year from 1995-2010 in the United States
+> **Health expenditures per capita and year from 1995-2010 in the United States**
 > ** **

-	pwcorr year measles, sig
+	pwcorr year healthpercapita, sig

 > Number of hospital beds and year from 1995-2010 in the United States
 > ** **